Contact:

 Rock excavation and tunnel construction

-In tunnel cross-sections and rock areas, tunnel ventilation, air ducting, lighting, and emergency exit are key.
+In tunnel cross-sections and rock areas, tunnel ventilation, air ducting, lighting, and emergency exits are key.
 Rock splitting cylinders enable controlled removals; appropriate rock splitters are selected based on geology and access.
 Logistics plans the sequence of borehole drilling, splitting, mucking, and conveying in the takt of the tunnel face.
+Refuge bays, evacuation routes, and dust suppression are synchronized with the excavation cycle.

 Natural stone extraction